junchaw/docker-image-php-custom/README.md

-# php-custom
+# Customized PHP Image

-Customized PHP image
+Used in most of my PHP projects.